 Is It Worth It? (and How To Make It Worth It)

 Location & How To Get Here

 Aquaria KLCC is located beneath the KL Convention Centre in the beautiful KLCC Park and Petronas Towers area.
-Since it is underground, Aquaria doesn’t have a big flashy entrance at ground level so it can be a little difficult to find.
+It can be a little difficult to find since it is underground.
+Aquaria doesn’t have a big flashy entrance at ground level.

 If you’re in the Suria KLCC mall, go down to the concourse level’s centre court.
-If you walk down the corridor with the Uniqlo and Maybank, you should spot the underground tunnel that leads to Aquaria.
+Walk down the corridor with the Uniqlo and Maybank, and you should spot the underground tunnel that leads to Aquaria.
 You can also take the overground route and walk around the lovely KLCC Park.
-At the very west edge of the convention centre, there is a recessed door with blue Aquaria signage on the windows next to it.
+There is a recessed door with blue Aquaria signage on the windows at the west edge of the convention centre.
 If you go inside and take the escalator down, there is an underground tunnel to Aquaria.
 If you can’t find this door, you can easily go in through the convention centre’s main entrance a bit further down, where the building’s two wings meet at a “V” point.